 Dental crowns allow dentists to protect and restore damaged teeth.
 Typically, when tooth decay is severe enough that it can’t be treated with a filling, a dental crown will be used to cover, or cap, the tooth.
 Crowns are also commonly used to seal teeth that have been treated with root canal therapy.
-And occasionally, dental crowns are used for cosmetic purposes or in smile makeovers.
+And occasionally, dental crowns are used for cosmetic purposes or in smile makeovers at our Sacramento office.

 Dental crowns are also referred to as “caps”because they cap the existing tooth structure in order to restore it.

 To begin, your mouth must be cleaned and numbed to prepare for the removal of decayed and damaged enamel.
-If available and appropriate for your procedure, your dentist may also provide you with sedation.
+If available and appropriate for your procedure, your Dr. Winslow may also provide you with sedation.